sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/run-node/run-testnet-relayer-and-challenger.md

 The `private_key` and `bls_private_key` refer to the keys `validator_relayer` and `validator_bls` created in [become-testnet-validator](../run-node/become-testnet-validator.md) step 2.
 Follow the below instruction to export keys.
 Make sure `private_key` has balance on Greenfield and BSC blockchain before running the relayer, the `bls_private_key` does not need to have balance.

+You might encounter `Rate limit` issue for using official BSC endpoints, we would highly recommend using 3rd Party RPCs, like the [NodeReal MegaNode](https://nodereal.io/meganode)
 ```bash
 validator_relayer=$(gnfd keys export validator_relayer --unarmored-hex --unsafe --keyring-backend test)
 validator_bls=$(gnfd keys export validator_bls --unarmored-hex --unsafe --keyring-backend test)